On the K\"ahler cone of irreducible symplectic orbifolds: The Kähler cone

-\begin{proof} First observe that there exists an open neighborhood $U$ of $\alpha$ such that $U\cap D^\perp =\emptyset$ for all wall divisors $D\in \cW_X$: Assume for contradiction that $\alpha$ would be the limit of points $\alpha_i$ satisfying $\alpha_i\in D_i^\perp$ for some wall divisor $D_i$.
+\begin{proof} First observe that there exists an open neighborhood $U$ of $\alpha$ such that $U\cap D^\perp =\emptyset$ for all wall divisors $D\in \cW_X$.
+Suppose, for the sake of contradiction, that $\alpha$ is the limit of a sequence $(\alpha_i)_i$, with $\alpha_i\in D_i^\perp$ for some wall divisor $D_i$, for any $i$.
 Then one can find a subsequence of these hyperplanes, which is converging, resulting in a hyperplane $W\ni \alpha$.
 This implies that $W$ does not intersect any Kähler chamber, since the $D_i^\perp$ do not.
 Therefore, $W$ is by definition the orthogonal complement of some wall divisor $D$.
 However, this gives the desired contradiction to the choice of $\alpha$.